Learning NextJS

 Defines how the image is positioned within its parent element when using

-.
-This value is passed to the object-position
+layout="fill".
+This value is passed to the object-position CSS property

 applied to the image.